FirebaseExtended/experimental-extensions/firestore-tos-extension/PREINSTALL.md

 ## Definitions

-`tosId`: Notices of service Id.
-This unique Id represents a created notices firestore document.
+`noticeId`: Notice Id.
+This unique Id represents a created notice firestore document.

-`link`: An external http link for a user to view the associated notices and conditions.
+`link`: An external http link for a user to view the associated notice terms and conditions.

 `creationDate`: Automatically generated date value on creation of a new notices document.